Biodiversity

 Arboretum

-A cover crop seeding of oats was utilized to protect the soil surface and for weed suppression.
-In November, the corporate office staff at the headquarters hand-seeded the space by dedicated department area for frost seeding for a 2022 spring germination.
-One a low native prairie mix dedicated to the bee pollinator species and a tall native prairie mix for butterfly pollinator species.
-By planting two separate mixtures, WSC will be providing abundant lush and dense forage with the clover mix, which can also be used as a prescribed fire break.
+To kick off the habitat creation process, a cover crop seeding of oats was utilized to protect the soil surface and suppress weeds.
+In November 2021, the corporate office staff hand-seeded the area for frost seeding with a 2022 spring germination.
+Two separate seed mixes were planted: one a low native prairie mix dedicated to bee pollinator species and the other a tall native prairie mix for butterfly pollinator species.
+By planting two separate mixtures, WSC provides diverse, lush, and dense forage, which can also be used as a prescribed fire break.
 The monarch mix contains slower growing wildflowers that will provide nectar resources for monarchs and other pollinators, and a place for monarchs to lay eggs.

 Growing Process

-In its second season in 2023, a few blooms from early establishers will start to appear.
-By 2024, a higher number of plants will begin to bloom.
+In 2024, we can expect a higher number of plants to bloom.
 The seed mixtures are custom designed to include species that bloom at different times and have various colors and flower shapes.